 In order to find the height of the tree, we will use the TAN Θ. In the context of Excel, we will be using the Tangent function.

 The height of Man + Distance of Man from tree * TAN(47°)

 Since the height of the man is in feet so we will convert it into meters (1foot = 0.30 meters)

-Putting all the relative values in Excel the formula for Height of tree will be
+Putting all the relative values in Excel, the formula for the Height of the tree will be

 TAN Excel Output: